atoid/ouman/README.md

 # ouman.py
 ## Ouman EH-200 series tool

 This tool can be used to query and write Ouman EH-200 series data.
 These devices can be connected to a PC with RS-232 null modem cable.
 The tool can be also used for logging device data at defined interval in csv format.
 Logging is freely configurable with ouman_config.json.
+When run in server mode (-s), multiple clients can access the device using client mode (-c).
+Server handles the client commands sequently in a controlled manner.

 ## Examples